nicholas-johnson/nicholasjohnson.com/src/pages/learn-to-code-with-javascript/variables.md

 let name;
 name = "Dave";
 alert(name);

 name = "Susan";
 alert(name);
 ```

 The variable called name contains first the string "Dave", and then the string "Susan".
 Dave is now renamed Susan.
+Hopefully he is OK with this.

 ## Variables are containers